drorspei/ipython-suggestions/README.rst

   remembering the entrine import path.
   First example:

-   In [1]: %findsymbol DecisionTreeClassifi  # two typos here on purpose Out[1]: 0 (C) from sklearn.tree import DecisionTreeClassifier
+   In [1]: %findsymbol DecisionTreeClasifir  # two typos here on purpose Out[1]: 0 (C) from sklearn.tree import DecisionTreeClassifier

    In [2]: %suggestion 0